 Basic computer science also tells you that lossy encoding throws data away.
 So then it seems logical that images obtained from 14-bit lossless RAW files should have a larger dynamic range and be more detailed and nuanced than images from 12-bit lossy RAW files.
 The big question is whether these theoretical advantages are ever visible in real life.

 This topic can get extremely complex.
-The best and most rigorous explanation I found online is in this article from by Emil Martinec: Noise, Dynamic Range and Bit Depth in Digital SLRs.
+The best and most rigorous explanation I found online is in this article by Emil Martinec: Noise, Dynamic Range and Bit Depth in Digital SLRs.